hzozo/kubeedge_thesis_demo/README.md

 $ docker build -t injector:v1.0 .
 ```

-Now we have the Docker images ready on the edge node.
+Now we have the Docker image ready on the edge node.

-### Instantiation of the mapper applications
+### Instantiation of the injector application

 In this step we'll instantiate the mapper applications we've previously prepared.
 This is done using Kubernetes.